 No. 3 Kodet (1894)

-- For ordinary snapshot work there is only one shutter speed (Instantaneous setting) that can be altered slightly with a lever under the lens.
+- For ordinary snapshot work there is only one shutter speed (Instantaneous setting) that can be altered slightly with a lever below the lens.

-- On the same side you can see a lever with which the shutter is cocked.
+- On the same side a lever with which the shutter is cocked.

 In the back of the box 3 double plate holders and a ground glass are stored.
 These can be replaced with a special Kodet roll holder for a darkroom loaded 48 exposure spool of film.
 The plate holders or roll holder can be reached through a door in the side.
 A door in the back allows the photographer to focus and compose the image on the ground glass.
 See the No. 4 Kodet for more information regarding the history of these cameras.